 Zheng: Duet is such an interesting conversation of poems and photographs.
 How did you two think of starting this ekphratic project?

 Touchet: Several years back, I saw and heard Liz reading a poem which was inspired by a painting at a reading in Lake Charles, Louisiana.
 It was the first time I had ever heard of this type of poetry.
 The term ekphrasis sounded more like some strange tropical disease rather than literature.
 I was impressed with how the poets were able to write poems inspired by other visual art forms.
-The poets read poems which were inspired by paint- ings, and paintings were shown which were inspired by poems.
-Later, Liz conceived the idea of having six poets write poems inspired by photographs from my exhibition, People among Us, at the Acadiana Center for the Arts in Lafayette, Louisiana.
+The poets read poems which were inspired by paintings, and paintings were shown which were inspired by poems.
+Later, Liz conceived the idea of having six poets write poems inspired by photographs from my exhibit, People among Us, at the Acadiana Center for the Arts in Lafayette, Louisiana.
 Each poet selected two photographs from my exhibit and wrote poems inspired by the photographs.
-The event, Image to Word, was a poetry reading which took place in the exhibition gallery.
+The event, Image to Word, was a poetry reading which took place in the exhibit gallery.
 This event sparked the idea to do a book together.
 Collaborating with a poet on a book was something entirely new to me.
 After that, we began talking about the process which evolved into the book.

 Burk: Several years ago I took part in a project called Writing on the Walls, sponsored by the Hudson Valley Museum of Contemporary Arts in Peekskill, NY.
 Two of my poems were accepted and hung on the walls besides my chosen works of art, and a reading took place a few months later.
 This was my introduction to "ekphrasis."
 I later participated in an ekphrastic reading in Lake Charles, Louisiana, where Leo saw me read for the first time.
 He was intrigued by the poets’ ability to translate visual images into words, and suggested I look through his photographs.
 These two events later inspired me to put together a poetry event "Image to Word," which was based on the photographs from Leo’s exhibit "People Among Us" at the Acadian Center for the Arts in Lafayette, Louisiana.
 Leo had always encouraged me to use his photographs as inspiration for poems—especially his dune photos—but I was initially intimidated by the idea of writing from abstract images.
 Over the years, I’ve become more secure and fluent in my writing, better at allowing a photograph and works of art act as a trigger for a poem, at letting my imagination take me wherever it wants to go.
 So putting a book together—poems and photographs— seemed a natural next step.